-The vineyards of the Navarre Estate are generally composed of Ugni Blanc grapes (which are known for their high acidity), along with small plots dedicated to the production of Folle Blanche and Colombard grapes (which Navarre uses for experimentation purposes).
+The vineyards of the Navarre Veille Reserve Estate are generally composed of Ugni Blanc grapes, along with small plots dedicated to the production of Folle Blanche and Colombard grapes.
 Once the grapes reach their peak maturity for distillation purposes, Navarre harvests them by hand ” a technique abandoned long ago by most cognac houses.
 After the grapes are harvested, they are fermented and distilled immediately using a 10 hectoliter (250-gallon) copper-pot charentais still.

 Following distillation, the cognac is aged in oak barrels for a minimum of 30 years, although the average age of the cognac is closer to 40 or 50 years.
-The humid environment of Domaine du Renclos ” it is situated along the banks of a river ” together with the mild, sunny autumns and cool breezes of the Cognac region, naturally reduce the cognac to 90 proof during its three to five decade-long beauty rest.
+The humid environment of Domaine du Renclos ” is situated along the banks of a river ” together with the mild, sunny autumns and cool breezes of the Cognac region, naturally, reduce the cognac to 90 proof during its three to five-decade-long beauty rest.

 Navarre Cognac Vieille Reserve has explosive notes of dried apricots, grapes, and raisins that compliment a spicy, oaky undertone.
 The finish, which is long, luxurious, and hedonistic, has slightly earthy notes, along with hints of cinnamon, honey, and oak.

 Violet, light flower petals, crème brûlée, and dried tobacco.

 An explosion of rancio like no other.
 A Cognac for a true connoisseur, but certainly worth it.
 The concentration of nutty, cocoa and earthy notes are incredible.
 An undiluted taste experience, with rich savory flavors.